jonathanericksen/Party_Tweets/README.md

 **Common Words by Party**

 I then analyzed the most common words used on twitter by each party.
-The tables below lists the most common words sorted by frequency.
+The tables below list the most common words sorted by frequency.
 Interestingly, 'Today' is the most common word for each party followed by 'Trump' and 'American' for Democrats and 'Tax' and 'great' for Republicans:

 <p align="center">
      <img src="images/Word_count_by_party.png" width="350" height="350">